INS Mumbai: La Perouse 25

 In January 2025, INS Mumbai was mission deployed in South Eastern Indian Ocean Region.
 On 18 January, the ship reached Jakarta, Indonesia for participating in the fourth edition of the multinational exercise La Perouse 2025.
 The exercise includes with multiple ships representing eight other navies like Australia (HMAS Hobart), France (Charles de Gaulle and its CSG), United Kingdom (HMS Spey), United States (USS Savannah), Indonesia, Malaysia (KD Lekir, KD Gagah Samudera), Singapore (RSS Independence) and Canada (HMCS Ottawa).
 The exercise aims to "provide maritime safety with regional partners and multinational coalition assets in the 3 main straits detrimental to commercial shipping" and "sharing information and coordinating their actions against multiple threats thanks to the communication and coordination system IORIS".
 The exercise will be conducted in two phases.
 The first phase (16 to 20 January) focusing on Malacca and Sunda straits and the second one (21 to 24 January) focusing on Lombok strait.

+IFR-2026

+INS Mumbai participated at the International Fleet Review 2026 held at Visakapatanam.